 The incident commander or sector commander may appoint a safety officer at any time.
 This person should have suitable competencies for the role.
-A safety officer at larger incidents may be designated as the safety sector commander.
-They will co-ordinate the role of other safety officers.
+A safety officer at larger incidents may be designated as the safety sector commander from that time they will co-ordinate the role of other safety officers.